 How long are the walks?

-Most walks are 40-60 mins and are approximately 2 miles.
+Most walks are 40-60 mins and are approximately 2 miles (but see below for details of the new shorter 30 minute walks).
 Walks routes vary every week, but all are risk assessed first.
 Some locations offer a longer walk once every month.

 How fast do you walk?